OISF/suricata/doc/userguide/partials/options.rst

    supplied, the list of devices from the af-packet section in the yaml is used.

+.. option:: --testimony[=<socket>]

+   Enable capture of packet using Testimony Unix socket.
+If no socket path is supplied, one from testimony section in the yaml is used.
+Fanout size should be configured using configuration file.

 .. option:: -q <queue id>

    Run inline of the NFQUEUE queue ID provided.
 May be provided